sid-the-loser/Weapon-Being/README.md

 # Weapon-Being
 A game I'm making for Pirate Software Game Jam 16

+Here's the design document: